CUSTOMER COMPLIMENTS, COMMENTS AND COMPLAINTS POLICY

 Customer Feedback & Comments

-Portull Training Services Ltd welcomes comments and suggestions about our service from our customers.
+Portull Training Services Ltd welcomes comments and suggestions about our service.
 We appreciate hearing about the service that you have received; you may choose to give us verbal or written feedback.
 You can do this by addressing your comments to the relevant manager/director or completing a feedback card.

 Most people have a good experience of working with us, but from time to time customers will be dissatisfied with the standard of service they have experienced.
 Such issues need to be addressed in order to ensure that our normally high standards are maintained.
 We hope that our customers never have cause to make complaint, but any complaint we do receive will be dealt with promptly and effectively in order to achieve a satisfactory resolution.